-Trying to put a finger on what makes Asia quite such an addictive continent to travel around is hard.
+Trying to put a finger on one thing that makes Asia quite such an addictive continent to travel around is hard.
 It has breath-taking landscapes everywhere you look, the best beaches in the world, the most exhilarating cities and the freshest, tastiest and most diverse cuisine, but above all, it is the wonderful people that makes me want to return again and again."

 A school trip to Beijing at the age of 15 led Emily to a lifelong fascination with the Far East.
 After completing her degree in Mandarin Chinese and French, she returned to China where she spent several years as an English teacher in Beijing and Guangxi province.
 During this time she took every opportunity to travel around much of China and Southeast Asia.
 Some of her most memorable experiences have been singing (very badly) on stage for several hundred Chinese university students, spending time getting to know the people and culture of Tibet at a horse-riding festival in Western China, travelling overland by local bus through Burma, and camping overnight on the Great Wall.
 After completing her teaching contract in southern China, Emily returned to the UK and found her way to London and Bamboo Travel, where she continues to be able to discover new destinations and revisit old favourites alike.